AI-Powered Invoice Automation: Faster, Cleaner, Audit-Ready Accounts Payable

 “The last three or four years have been a period of sustained company growth.
 If we didn’t have a building block such as Procurify at that earlier stage, it probably would have significantly impacted our ability to grow,” said Holly Hammond, Financial Controller at Pindari.

-With Procurify’s automation, Pindari has achieved greater control over spending, minimized financial risks, and positioned itself for continued expansion in the mining and commercial sectors.
+With automation in place, Pindari has strengthened financial control, minimized risk, and positioned itself for continued expansion in the mining and commercial sectors.

 Webinar: Automate Your AP Processes with Procurify